danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

 The `connect-offsets` topic is automatically created by Kafka Connect when a source connector is deployed.
 It is an internal topic managed by Kafka Connect and should not be modified or consumed by external applications.

 It's important to note that the `connect-offsets` topic is specific to source connectors.
-Sink connectors, which write data to external systems, do not use this topic for offset management (option D).
+Sink connectors, which write data to external systems, do not use this topic for offset management (option 4).

-The `connect-configs` topic (option A) is used to store the configuration of the connectors, while the `connect-status` topic (option B) stores the status of the connector tasks.
+The `connect-configs` topic (option 1) is used to store the configuration of the connectors, while the `connect-status` topic (option 2) stores the status of the connector tasks.
 These are separate topics from `connect-offsets`.

 ## Question 35